 When it comes to celebrating fairs and festivals the only name that comes up in the mind is the capital of Rajasthan Jaipur.
 Holi is close at hand and Jaipur, the city steeped in traditions and culture makes Holi an unforgettable festival, quite literally, memorable showing you the perfect colours of love, compassion, brotherhood and benevolence.
 If you want to experience the true essence of Holi, Jaipur is a must-visit.
-Jaipur celebrates Holi with full zeal and zest.
-Don’t miss such an incredible chance to celebrate Holi in Jaipur.
-Are you ready to colour your trip and be painted, shaded, and tinted in this Pink City!
+Jaipur celebrates Holi with full zeal and zest, so, don’t miss such an incredible chance to celebrate Holi in Jaipur.
+Are you ready for a colourful trip to get painted, shaded, and tinted in this Pink City!

 When is Holi?